Next Start

 Automotive Technician Salary & Job Outlook

-When researching any career, it’s important to consider salary.
-According to the U.S. Bureau of Labor Statistics, New the median annual salary for automotive service technicians and mechanics was $47,770 in May 2023.25 This means half of automotive technicians earned more and half earned less.
+When researching any career, another important factor to consider is salary.
+According to the BLS, the median annual salary for automotive service technicians and mechanics was $47,770 in May 2023.25 This means half of automotive technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

-While the number stated above is an average of the earnings of all automotive technicians in the United States, it can be helpful to look at the median wages of technicians in the 50 states and the District of Columbia as reported by the BLS .
+While the number stated above is the median of the earnings of all automotive technicians in the United States, it can be helpful to look at the median wages of technicians in the 50 states and the District of Columbia as reported by the BLS .
 This can help you to understand how salaries vary across the country so you can plan your next career move.

 Top 10 Median Annual Salaries for Auto Techs